ciaobella99/Generating-Real-time-Bird-s-eye-view-Object-Distribution-Maps-from-Fisheye-Cameras/README.md

 | **Cost Reduction** | 70% - 90% (vs. LiDAR) |
 | **Field of View** | 360° Omnidirectional |

+* **P.S.**:Avg.
+Distance Error refers to the average error calculated based on the target object’s distance from the camera at different angles and distances.

 ---

 ## IV Getting Started